Freight Shipping from Akron to Denver

 How much does it cost to ship freight from Akron to Denver?

-Full truckload (FTL) rates from Akron, OH to Denver, CO currently range from $3,451-$4,253 for a standard dry van load over the 1,605-mile route.
+Full truckload (FTL) rates from Akron, OH to Denver, CO currently range $3,451-$4,253 (roughly $2.16-$2.67 per mile over 1,605 miles).
 LTL shipments typically cost $1,083-$1,764 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Akron to Denver?